Tips to Lower Cholesterol

 What you should know about trans fat:

-- It hides in fried foods and processed convenience goods such as cookies, crackers, doughnuts, and snack cakes.
+• It can hide in fried foods and processed convenience goods such as cookies, crackers, doughnuts, and snack cakes.

-- You can spot a food with trans fat if it contains partially hydrogenated oil.
+• You can spot a food with trans fat if the label lists partially hydrogenated oil among the ingredients.

-"The key is to avoid all trans fats.
-At this time, no amount has been shown to be safe," says nutritionist Kelly O'Connor.
+"The key is to limit trans fats to nearly nil.
+At this time, no amount has been shown to be safe," says dietitian Kelly O'Connor.
 "Remember that a lot of processed foods, particularly desserts, contain trans fats, so it's best to make your own desserts."

 It can be tempting to load your cart with processed snacks and convenience foods.
 But as we know, most aren't heart-healthy.
 The next time you go grocery shopping, try these simple tricks for picking healthful foods to help you lower your cholesterol and manage your diabetes.